-This course offers a framework for understanding both the need for capital and/or other assets when starting a new Venture, but also specifically covers the capital raising strategies of bootstrapping, Equity financing and Debt financing.
+This course will focus on providing a framework for understanding the need for capital and/or other assets when starting a new Venture.
+It also specifically covers the capital raising strategies of bootstrapping, equity financing, and debt financing.
 The benefits and constraints of each are covered, including exit strategies.
+(3 credits)

 - MGT 350: Entrepreneurship

 Students who successfully complete this course will be able to:

 - Assess and explain why capital and other assets are required for all successful entrepreneurial start-up ventures.

 - Assess and analyze the basics of cash-flow, the need to track operational costs, and the meaning and how-to of preparing pro-forma financial statements.